march-newsletter-ideas

 Image courtesy of Iterable

-4. Spotlight Your Best for National Salesperson Day
+4. Spotlight your best for National Employee Appreciation Day

-Although National Salesperson Day on the first Friday of March might best seem like a holiday celebrated internally, I disagree.
-Customers always appreciate a behind-the-scenes glimpse into how your company works, and celebrating National Salesperson Day is a great way to do it.
+Although National Employee Appreciation Day on the first Friday of March might best seem like a holiday celebrated internally, I disagree.
+Customers always appreciate a behind-the-scenes glimpse into how your company works, and celebrating National Employee Appreciation Day is a great way to do it.

-The premise is the same.
-Have an interview with the spotlighted employee, sharing their personality and who they are with your readers, sort of like this.
+Have an interview with the spotlighted employee(s), sharing their personality and who they are with your readers, sort of like this.

 Niceness is always free, so why not tell your customers what they mean to you on World Compliment Day?